Also known as: one-leg l-sit, one leg l sit, one-legged l-sit, parallettes one-leg hold

 What is Single Leg L-sit?

-The Single Leg L-sit is an isometric calisthenics hold where you press up on parallettes and extend one leg while keeping the other knee tucked high.
-It primarily targets the core and quadriceps, requires shoulder and triceps stability, and is rated medium difficulty.
+The Single Leg L-sit is a static calisthenics hold on parallettes where you raise your hips and extend one leg while keeping the other knee tucked.
+It primarily targets the core and quadriceps and is rated medium difficulty - requires hip-flexor strength and shoulder stability.

 How to Do Single Leg L-sit